 Delete Post Revisions

-Over the time post revisions add up occupying space inside our table.
-To delete all the post revisions simply run the following command.
+Post revisions add up occupying space inside your table.
+To delete all the post revisions, run the following command.

 DELETE a,b,c FROM wp_posts a LEFT JOIN wp_term_relationships b ON ( a.ID = b.object_id) LEFT JOIN wp_postmeta c ON ( a.ID = c.post_id ) LEFT JOIN wp_term_taxonomy d ON ( b.term_taxonomy_id = d.term_taxonomy_id) WHERE a.post_type = 'revision' AND d.taxonomy != 'link_category';

 You can also define the number of revisions to be allowed.
-Simply add the following code inside your wp-config.php file.
+For that, add the following code inside your wp-config.php file.

 define( 'WP_POST_REVISIONS', 2 );